DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 - expiry date
 - status

-If the user is classified as an API only user, they can only see the API clients they have created.
+If the user is an API only user, they can only see the API clients they have created.

 We link the client name to a details page where users can change, revoke or delete the API client.